Iispar/reviews-backend/README.md

 To run in the command line you need to first run a SSH tunnel that is described in the application.properties file.

-As the target files are in the github you can also just run the .jar file from the root folder with ```java -jar target/reviewsbackend-0.0.1-SNAPSHOT.jar```
+As the target files are in the GitHub you can also just run the .jar file from the root folder with ```java -jar target/reviewsbackend-0.0.1-SNAPSHOT.jar```

 If you want to compile it yourself just run ```mvn install``` and then the previous command.
 If you want to run the application yourself run ```mvn clean install``` and ```mvn spring-boot:run``` and the application should start.
 If you want to run from the IDE run first the ```mvn clean install``` and then run the root class shopBackendApplication in your IDE